acunniffe/docs/example-fixtures/akka-http/using-akka-http.md

     }
 }
 ```
-Route TestKit doesn't actually stand up a mock server, instead it injects mock requests directly into the Route handlers.
-So instead of using the Optic proxy, we need to collect the request + response for each test we run and forward them to Optic.
+We need to collect the request + response for each test we run and forward them to Optic.
 Akka's [Logging Directives](https://doc.akka.io/docs/akka-http/current/routing-dsl/directives/debugging-directives/logRequest.html) make it easy to create a simple test fixture that does just that.

 ## Proxy Fixture
 Add a new file in your `test/scala` folder called `OpticFixture.scala`.
 We suggest using `com/useoptic/akkahttp` to separate it from your code.